Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

   Then you should add a section to the start point definition starting with the keyword `;ORDER_BY_CONFIG:<sort definition>`, see more details [here](#global).

   As this is a **standalone** section it must be separated by the start point search definitions using the *semicolon* separator.
 It is the same sort definition format as used above.
-Be aware that a global sort definition will discard any other order by setup provided (*Local* or *start point*)
+Be aware that a global sort definition will discard any other _order-by_ setup provided (*Local* or *start point*)
   - The value next to this keyword may be an in-place definition or it may be a reference to a Mesh resource "*file*", see [here](#maintain-a-global-sorting-definition) for how to create/maintain such definitions.

 ## General introduction